eblot/pyftdi/_sources/features.rst.txt

 Status
 ~~~~~~

 This project is still in beta development stage.

-However, PyFtdi_ is being forked from a closed-source software implementation
-that has been successfully used for over several years - including serial
-@ 3Mbps, spi and jtag protocols.
-PyFtdi_ is developed as an open-source
+PyFtdi_ is developed as an
-solution.
+open-source solution.